carine-h/carine-h.github.io/posts/blog_9.md

 - This plot reveals the following key patterns:
   - For most states, I overpredicted the democratic vote share
   - Biden's vote share was especially overpredicted in traditionally red states like OK, AR, TN, etc.
-    - While Trump won these states, the overprediction indicates that polls and classical indicators in predictive models (like the economy) have fallen victim to polarization - in predominantly Republican states, there was a more favorable analysis of these factors for Trump than there would have been in previous elections
+    - While Trump won these states, the overprediction indicates that polls and classical indicators in predictive models (like the economy) have fallen victim to polarization - in predominantly Republican states, there was a more favorable analysis of these factors for Trump than there would have been in pblue states

 ## Where I Went Wrong
 I propose three major hypotheses for my model's pitfalls:
 1. The polls fell flat, yet again
 2. Some voters presumably considered the strength of the economy independent of the COVID shock, bringing fundamentals back into play
-3. My prediction did not account for the highly polarized nature of this election
+3. My prediction did not account for the [highly polarized](https://time.com/5907318/polarization-2020-election/) nature of this election

-### Polls
+#### Polls
 Currently, a common theme in the media is the issues with polling and the shortcomings in the polls both now and in 2016.
 After all, the polls did underweigh Trump support in 2016, just as they did this year.

 So, why did I place so much weight on the polls knowing their past flaws?

 For one, I naively assumed that pollsters would have learned their lesson from 2016: they would have cracked the code on detecting Trump support.
 This assumption was obviously incorrect.
 I also chose a poll-heavy prediction because I hoped that polls would be a better indicator of electoral preference on the state level while all other traditional indicators are in flux.

 This model composition intuitively made sense  - the economy is a mess and Trump is a one-of-a-kind president so the best thing to do is rely on the polls.
-However, throughout the process, my gut told me it would be a close race, perhaps even a race that Trump would still win - while it's easy to feel that Biden is a more palatable candidate, I had to remind myself that Harvard's thought bubble is ultra-liberal.
-So many places around the country still sympathized with Trump and even felt good about his leadership over the past almost-four years.
+However, throughout the process, my gut told me it would be a close race, perhaps even a race that Trump would still win - while it's easy to feel that Biden is a more palatable candidate, I had to remind myself that Harvard's thought bubble is especially liberal.
+So many other places around the country still sympathize with Trump and even feel good about his leadership over the past almost-four years.
 In this context, I hoped my model would reflect a close race.
 Though it did not in the end, I nonetheless trusted the polls, looking to them as the only possible measure during such an unusual election.

-### Economy
+#### Economy
-I used 3rd quarter GDP growth in each state as part of the fundamentals piece in my ensemble.
+I used GDP growth in each state as part of the fundamentals piece in my ensemble.
 This was problematic for a few reasons.

-For one, the economy is in rather rough shape due to the COVID shock and the 3rd quarter only reflects a snapshot of a presidency that, pre-COVID, had relatively strong economic outcomes.
+For one, the economy is in rather rough shape due to the COVID shock and the 2rd quarter (which was my 2020 data for the prediction) only reflects a snapshot of a presidency that, pre-COVID, had relatively strong economic outcomes.
 By predicting electoral outcomes with this small, abysmal snapshot of the economy, I may have underestimated Trump's performance.
 In fact, [exit polls](https://www.vox.com/2020/11/4/21548770/exit-polls-election-trump-voters-economy-pandemic) seem to indicate that voters- mostly on the right- have high approval of Trump's handling of the economy and trust him in repairing it more than Biden.
 This is indicative of a sort of retrospection on a polarized timeline.

 In other words, Republican voters may be retrospectively voting in a way that looks back at the entire presidency, taking into account the better economic periods.
 Democratic voters may just be taking into account the recent economic downturn and blaming it fully on Trump.
-This is more consistent with short term economic voting - many predictive models only take into account the quarters right before an election, reasoning that voters are thinking more about their more recent condition.
+Moreover, as this [Pew](https://www.pewresearch.org/fact-tank/2020/11/06/2020-election-reveals-two-broad-voting-coalitions-fundamentally-at-odds/) article suggests, Democrats do not care as much about the economy as Republicans.
+They are more broadly concerned with healthcare and COVID management.
+Either way, Democrats are probably more critical of Trump's economic management, especially given the COVID shock to the economy.

+Overall, it seems that the economy is widely polarized, with Republicans both paying more attention to it and taking a broader look at Trump's presidency while Democrats are more concerned about COVID, presumably placing more blame on Trump for the recent economic downturn.

-### Polarization
+#### Polarization
 I believe polarization is the greatest flaw in my model (and other popular models) because there are essentially two groups of voters (pro and anti-Trump) that assess fundamentals, shocks, and other considerations that go into voting in totally different ways based on their partisan affiliation.

-Take the economic example above - Republican voters somewhat excuse Trump for the COVID downturn while Democrats do not.
+Take the economic example above - Republican voters look at the economy in a totally different way than Democrats.

 More and more, voters are resorting to their party affiliation to decide their votes.
-Therefore, it's tough to look at a metric like demography or the economy to measure an election outcome.
-If two parties look at these metrics in totally different ways, it's hard to make a prediction based on pure metrics without accounting for polarized approaches to these metrics.
+Therefore, it's tough to look at a metric like demography or the economy to measure election outcomes across groups.
+In other words, if two parties look at these metrics in totally different ways, it's hard to make a prediction based on these measures without accounting for polarized perceptions.

 ### Testing These Hypotheses
 In order to test my hypotheses about the flaws in my prediction, I could do the following for each component: